appn-anu/timestream2/SPEC.md

 - SHALL load image data from disk and infer metadata (such as the time) from the filename or the exif data
 - SHALL recurse into directories
-- SHOULD NOT error if a corrupt image is encountered
+- SHOULD NOT error if a corrupt image is encountered, and SHALL NOT pass corrupt images to subsequent tools
 - SHOULD parse the timestamp from the filename regardless of the timestamps location within the filename

 inputs: